-Durham, North Carolina is an often-overlooked treasure trove on the USA map.
+Over the years I have visited the Research Triangle area on several occasions and have always been intrigued.
+Recently, I spent some time there on a solo trip and this summer we stayed in the area exploring as a family.
+Durham, North Carolina seems to be an often-overlooked treasure trove on the USA map.
 Politically the state is a moving target; once a carpet of red now slowly seeping purple as thousands of out-of-staters discovers this is no longer tobacco road.
 The cost of living is also a major attraction for many looking to escape the onerous overhead of their present situation.
 The climate likewise gives travelers a reason to return; temperate but still possessing four seasons.
 There are numerous excellent foodie opportunities with restaurants becoming increasingly more eclectic and there is an outstanding farmer’s market.
 One of the most impressive features of the Tar Heel state is its verdant ribbon of universities stretching from Duke in Durham to the University of North Carolina in Chapel Hill to Wake Forest and beyond.
 As a result, the state features a highly educated populace and a recreational environment that’s hard to beat with mountains and the ocean access only 2-3 hours distant.
 If you like all these lifestyle aspects and long for a smaller city experience centered around a hub of some of America’s finest educational institutions, then a trip to this Southeast corner of the USA is well worth the look.

 Where to stay:

-Tiny Home @ Airbnb is an exceptional choice for lodging.
+Tiny Home @ Airbnb is an exceptional choice for lodging for a solo or couple.
 It is located amongst trees and sounds of nature in the charming Hope Valley neighborhood.
 Everything about this place is wonderful, including the hosts are who are responsive, helpful and have a great aesthetic vision.

 Durham Hotel – if you are wanting to be more downtown this fun hotel is centrally located with easy access to attractions such as shopping, Tobacco Campus, the Durham Performing Arts Center and more.
 It is walkable to The Retreat at Brightleaf spa, and restaurants such as, M Sushi, Dashi and more.
 The hotel as a rooftop bar with great views at sunset and food service.
 The intrinsically hip lobby has a massive lounging area with a coffee bar and restaurant that serves breakfast, lunch, and dinner.